 For the spiritual Church was made manifest in the body of Christ, in order to show us that if we uphold its honor in the outward, visible form, and do not defile it, we shall, through the Holy Spirit, be made its members in the true, spiritual sense.
 For the body of the Church is a copy of the Spirit, and no one who defaces the copy can have any part in what the copy represents.
 In other words, brothers, you must preserve the honor of the body in order to share in the Spirit.
 For if we say that the body is the Church and the Spirit is Christ, it follows that anyone who dishonors his body, dishonors the Church.
 Such a man will have no part in the Spirit, which is Christ.
 But if the Holy Spirit is joined to it, this body can receive an immortal life that is wonderful beyond words, for the blessings that God has made ready for his chosen ones surpass all human powers of description.

 This excerpt from a homily written in the second century by an anonymous Early Church Father (Cap.
-13, 2-14, 5: Funk 1, 159-161) speaks of what it means to honor and blaspheme the name of Jesus Christ, and the Church, the body of Christ.
-“Why is the Lord’s name blasphemed?
-Because we say one thing and do another.”
-His insistence that we “walk our talk” tells us that to honor the Lord means to live out his teaching and to honor his Church as well.
+13, 2-14, 5: Funk 1, 159-161) speaks of what it means to honor and blaspheme the name of Jesus Christ and his body, the Church.
 This excerpt is read in the Roman Office of Readings on Thursday in the 32nd week in Ordinary Time.